Bilal-A-G/CG-Midterm/README.md

 output.Emission = pow(1 - dot(lightDir, Normal), RimPower);

 I also did not use any lab code for this shader, and I did not consult any resources either.

+## External Resources

+Ship textures, normal and albedo : https://polyhaven.com/a/metal_plate Forcefield textures, normal and albedo : https://polyhaven.com/a/hexagonal_concrete_paving

+All external textures are located in the resources folder.